Forgotten Vegetarian Recipes America

 1. Oatmeal Bread (1871)

-Rustic and hearty, this bread was a staple for early American households.
+A true staple of Forgotten Vegetarian Recipes America, this rustic and hearty bread was a household essential in the 19th century.
 Made with rolled oats and molasses, it pairs beautifully with butter or jam.

 2. Pumpkin Pudding

-Modern Twist: Serve as individual puddings with a dollop of coconut cream.
-Get inspired by seasonal plant-based ideas on Recipes Green.
+• Get inspired by seasonal plant-based desserts on Recipes Green.

 3. Hominy Stew